dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Simple passwords**: Set to **Block** so users can't create simple passwords, such as **1234** or **1111**.
 Set to **Not configured** to let users create passwords like **1234** or **1111**.
 - **Minimum password length**: Enter the minimum number of digits or characters that the password must have.

-  For devices that run Windows and accessed with a Microsoft account, the compliance policy fails to evaluate correctly if minimum password length is greater than eight characters or if minimum number of character sets is more than two.
+  For devices that run Windows and are accessed with a Microsoft account, the compliance policy fails to evaluate correctly:
+  - If minimum password length is greater than eight characters
+  - Or, if minimum number of character sets is more than two

 - **Password type**: Choose if a password should have only **Numeric** characters, or if there should be a mix of numbers and other characters (**Alphanumeric**).

-  - **Number of non-alphanumeric characters in password**: If **Required password type** is set to **Alphanumeric** , this setting specifies the minimum number of character sets that the password must contain.
+  - **Number of non-alphanumeric characters in password**: If **Required password type** is set to **Alphanumeric**, this setting specifies the minimum number of character sets that the password must contain.
 The four character sets are:
     - Lowercase letters
     - Uppercase letters
     - Symbols